SolaceProducts/terraform-provider-solacebroker/docs/data-sources/about_user.md

 page_title: "solacebroker_about_user Data Source - solacebroker"
 subcategory: ""
 description: |-
+  This resource is not supported in production by Solace in this version.
   Session and access level information about the user accessing the SEMP API.
   A SEMP client authorized with a minimum access scope/level of "global/none" is required to perform this operation.
   This has been available since SEMP API version 2.2.
 ---

 # solacebroker_about_user (Data Source)

+> This resource is not supported in production by Solace in this version.

 Session and access level information about the user accessing the SEMP API.